 There are a variety of ways in which you can give at Christ Fellowship, and each one is valued equally as you worship God through your giving.

 Second, you can give in person in any of our worship services at any of our campuses, either via check or cash.
 This is a way that many choose to give, and we have a moment during our worship services in which we provide time for this giving opportunity.
-In addition to giving through our offering baskets in the service, you can also give with your credit or debit card at one of our giving kiosks at any of our campus locations.

 Third, you can mail a gift into our central offices at 8900 SW 168 St, Miami, FL 33157, and it will be processed just as weekend offering checks and cash are processed.
 Gifts through the mail can also be set up automatically through your bank’s BillPay program as well, and they will be sent automatically to us on a recurring basis.
 Many choose this option and find great priority in the automation of this discipline.

 Text "GIVE" the amount you wish to give to 888-281-7181 (example: text “GIVE 50” to 888-281-7181 for a $50 contribution).
 Follow the instructions in the return message one time to create a Text to Give account.

 What are some additional ways I can give from my assets?